 We all have some things, we want to do regularly.
 Maybe you would like to stretch every morning, or always have a certain class on Mondays.
 Whatever it is, part of our schedule repeats itself over and over again.

-To avoid creating the same task every week (or even forgetting it one week), you can create recurring tasks.
+To avoid creating the same task every week, you can create recurring tasks.
 These tasks repeat on a given schedule (daily, weekly or monthly) and will automatically appear at the assigned time.

-To get started, just create a normal task, using the ➕ button, and enter a title, time, and duration (also color and notes if you like).
+To get started, just create a normal task, using the ➕ button, and enter the Information.

-Sometimes the weekly interval isn't quite right (maybe you have weekly alternating classes).
-If that's the case, you can adjust the interval to Every 2 weeks by tapping the plus below the picker.
+Sometimes the weekly interval isn't what you are looking for.
+You can adjust the interval to Every 2 weeks by tapping the plus below the picker.
 The same works, if you want to work out Every 3 days or celebrate a birthday Every 12 months (also called yearly 😜).

 Another adjustment you can make, is to repeat the task on certain days of the week.
 Simply select the Weekly option and select every weekday your tasks needs to get done.